Tailbone (Coccyx) Pain

 Clear Passage®️ therapists have successfully treated tailbone pain since 1989.
 Many of our tailbone pain patients spend years searching for relief before finding us.
 For most of them, the search for pain relief ends with significant or total resolution after treatment at one of our clinics.

 Our treatment of coccyx pain requires no surgery or medications.
-We will sometimes perform a slow and gentle stretch at the ligaments on each side of the tailbone, accessed by a gloved finger in the vagina or rectum.
+We will sometimes perform a slow and gentle stretch of the ligaments on each side of the tailbone, accessed by a gloved finger in the vagina or rectum.
 We work with tender areas in the pelvic floor muscles that attach to the front of the coccyx (obturator internus, coccygeus, iliococcygeus, pubococcygeus).
 These are important for many pelvic functions, including bowel movements and continence (the ability to retain bodily waste).

 Due to its unique placement in the body, the coccyx can affect functions as diverse as bowel movements and the ability to walk or run symmetrically and without pain.
 To thoroughly treat this area, we may also address nearby muscles in the buttocks, hips, and lower back, freeing whatever tight and restricted areas we find.
 For example, the gluteus maximus, which extends the thigh, has strong attachments at the sacrum and coccyx.
-Freeing the soft tissues in this area of adhesions that developed in response to falls, surgeries, or even poor posture helps us correct any imbalances or restricted mobility of the sacrum, pelvic bones and joints – as well as the coccyx.
+Freeing the soft tissues in this area of adhesions that developed in response to falls, surgeries, or even poor posture helps us correct any imbalances or restricted mobility of the sacrum, pelvic bones, and joints – as well as the coccyx.

-Our initial goal is to decrease adhesive bonds and any consequent spasm, tightness or tensions in the area.
+Our initial goal is to decrease adhesive bonds and any consequent spasm, tightness, or tensions in the area.
 As we do this, bones and joints return to an earlier state of symmetry and improved mobility, one that occurred before problems at the coccyx.

-Depending on the patient’s history, adhesions in the low back, hip and coccyx can form over years – or even decades.
+Depending on the patient’s history, adhesions in the low back, hip, and coccyx can form over years – or even decades.
 Thus, as we treat, it can take some time (a few minutes to many minutes) for us to begin to make permanent changes in the body.
 During that time, the tissues begin to slowly relax; the molecular-chemical bonds that bind collagen fibers together, causing adhesions, appear to dissolve or detach.
 This process is designed to slowly return the body to an earlier state of pain-free mobility.
 Simply put, rather than forcing change, we work within your body’s limits.

 When working “with” the body and allowing change to happen at the body’s “own pace,” we created more permanent changes.
 We take the time required to achieve lasting results.

-Depending on your goals, we may teach you stretching exercises for the involved muscles, such as those in the pelvic floor, buttocks, hips and lower back.
+Depending on your goals, we may teach you stretching exercises for the involved muscles, such as those in the pelvic floor, buttocks, hips, and lower back.
 We also provide a home program that may involve exercises to relax and strengthen the pelvic area.

 Few clinics or physicians offer treatment for tailbone pain other than medications to mask the pain.
 While chiropractic adjustments may help temporarily, trying to “force” the coccyx into a more normal position doesn’t generally provide a lasting solution, in our experience.
-We find that long-term pain resolution requires decreasing the strong, underlying adhesions, that attach to the coccyx, pulling it out of its normal alignment and causing pain or dysfunction.
+We find that long-term pain resolution requires decreasing the strong, underlying adhesions that attach to the coccyx, pulling it out of its normal alignment and causing pain or dysfunction.

 Clear Passage®️ therapists have extensive experience treating this delicate area.
 We do so with the patient’s permission, respect for their privacy and comfort, and professionalism.
 Patients are totally draped to preserve their modesty at all times during this treatment.
-We explain what we are going to do, the reason it will help and explain what we are doing while we are treating.
+We explain what we are going to do, the reason it will help, and explain what we are doing while we are treating.

-Experience relief from debilitating tailbone pain with Clear Passage Physical Therapy’s gentle, non-invasive approach – Request Information and schedule your Free Consultation today to discover how our expert therapists can help you regain comfort and mobility, then visit our Apply to Therapy page to take the first step towards a pain-free life.
+Experience relief from debilitating tailbone pain with Clear Passage® Physical Therapy’s gentle, non-invasive approach – Request Information and schedule your Free Consultation today to discover how our expert therapists can help you regain comfort and mobility, then visit our Apply to Therapy page to take the first step towards a pain-free life.

 Other Treatment Options (Surgery, Drugs)